pwyf/iati-decipher/README.md

 Visualise IATI org files from the comfort of your own browser.

+## Acceptance testing

+ 1. Download [this repo as a zip file](https://github.com/andylolz/iati-org-viz/archive/master.zip), and unzip it.
+ 2. In Chrome, visit chrome://extensions and enable developer mode.
+ 3. Click “Load unpacked” select the `dist` folder.
+ 4. Visit any organisation dataset on the IATI registry.
+[E.g. this one.](https://iatiregistry.org/dataset/unitedstates-dosandusaid)

 ## Development

 You’ll need recent versions of `npm`, `node` and `gulp-cli`.